Ecological-Complexity-Lab/infomap_ecology_package/README.md

 For Windows, try this:
 1. Install  miniconda Python 3 from here: https://docs.conda.io/en/latest/miniconda.html
-2. Open Windows’ powershell
+2. Open Windows’ powershell.
-3. type: pip install infomap
+3. type: `pip install infomap`.

 This will create an infomapfile.
-In the anaconda terminal you can also type `where infomap`.
+In the anaconda terminal you can type `where infomap` to find the file.

-An alternative is to install a local Linux enviroenment like Ubuntu from the Microsoft Store.
+An alternative is to install a local Linux environment like Ubuntu from the Microsoft Store.

 **Important notes:**
 1. The best practice is to compile Infomap under the file name "Infomap" and place it in the